 “In fact, I am on my way now.”
 He threw his phone on the table where the fancy amber lamp stood beside the bed without hanging up.
 “I have to rush now,” he told Chisom; her eyes asked his questions.
 “My kids.
 Fire.”

 He stabbed his legs into his trousers, pierced his sleeves with his arms and rushed to the door.
 He knotted his red tie quickly but his belt didn’t want to comply.

 “See you soon,” his eyes fixed on his belt as he left the room and headed to the receptionist.

 A woman was in a hurry too, she was with a huge man with a thick head and a floating potbelly.
 She was about to check out until she saw Henry.
 His head was bent low, he was trying to get his belt clicked.

 “Business trip?”
 The voice was familiar; Henry looked up.

 “Vigil?” they were both shocked.

-Non of their children survived the gas explosion.
+None of their children survived the gas explosion.
 Stanley was woken at night by hunger and had wanted to prepare Indomie noodles.
 Neither dad nor mum was around so he had to go to the kitchen himself.
-He had turned on the gas but didn’t find the matches nearby and so went upstairs to get a new matchbox from mum’s wardrobe.
-But by the time he was back and wanted to light the matches in the gas flooded kitchen…
+He had turned on the gas but didn’t find the matches nearby so went upstairs to get a new matchbox from Mum’s wardrobe.
+But by the time he was back and wanted to light the matches in the gas-filled kitchen…

 Henry Ajadi was silent.
 The world was meant to be quiet too, well, except for the cars that crawled from one end of the road to another.
 The cold wind passed through the fibers of his clothes, his red tie followed the wind to his rear.
 His body balanced at the lintel.
 He extended his legs as he took a step forward.
 He saw them.
 Different colors of cars.
 Maybe his neighbor might be going to work earlier today or a friend was in one of those cars coming to visit.